Are you a ‘sweet’ or ‘savoury’ person?

 Ingredients: 1 Lebanese kebab bread or lavash bread, cooking spray, seasoned pepper (optional).

 Preheat oven to 180 degrees celsius.

 - Cut bread into 4 strips, then into triangles (to look like corn chips).

 - Coat baking tray with cooking spray, place chips onto tray, sprinkle with seasoned pepper (optional), lightly spray chips with cooking spray.

 - Bake for 10-15 minutes or until golden brown.

 They’re so quick and easy to make and are delicious served with salsa or skinny hommus!
 Make a bigger batch and store in an airtight container, they keep for weeks.

 Some final thoughts…

-Whether your craving is sweet or savoury, I’ve got you covered with my delicious guilt-free recipes.
+Whether your craving is sweet or savoury, I’ve got you covered with the delicious guilt-free recipes in my 8 cookbooks.
 Remember, don’t deprive yourself.
 The key to satisfying food cravings is to change your way of thinking about food and discover how to live a healthy, balanced life that includes your favourite things.